Skip to main content

 OSHA’s National Emphasis Program for Outdoor and Indoor Heat-Related Hazards was recently launched with the goal of protecting millions of workers from heat-related illness.
 Here’s what it means for you.

-Worker wearing cooling towel
+man wearing cooling hat

-Toolbox Talks
+Heat Stress Toolbox Talks

 Heat Stress Tool Box Talks Water

-How to Prevent Dehydration in the Heat - Toolbox talks
+How to Prevent Dehydration in the Heat - Toolbox Talks

 In 2014, OSHA kicked off an annual campaign to train and educate workers about heat stress management called Water.
 Rest.
 Shade.
 Use this Toolbox Talk to brief workers on the signs/symptoms of dehydration, as well as effective hydration strategies.